demisto/content/Packs/Core/Playbooks/playbook-Suspicious_LDAP_search_query_README.md

 Check the following parameters to determine if remediation actions are needed:
 - Cortex XSIAM alerts related to the hostname by MITRE tactics indicating malicious activity.
 - Whether the Actor Process Command line contains suspicious arguments.
+- Checks for prevalence of the Actor Process Name and Actor Process CMD.
 - Host risk score is "Medium" or "High".
+- User risk score is "High".

 Remediation:
 - Handles malicious alerts by terminating the relevant processes.